AbstractSDK/abstract/docs/src/3_get_started/3_module_builder.md

 ## Overview

 The builder pattern employed in building an Abstract module is a slight variation of the actual design pattern.
 Instead, the module builder lets you set custom entry point handlers at compile time, meaning you end up with a `const` value that is heavily optimized by the compiler.
-This ensures that the overhead of using Abstract has a negatable effect on both runtime and WASM binary size.
+This ensures that the overhead of using Abstract has a negatable effect on both the code's runtime and WASM binary size.

+The code-snippets in this example

 ### App Type